mdeboute/hotel/docs/PRODUCT_BACKLOG.md

 # Product Backlog

-## Minimum functionalities expected on the product
+## Minimum functionalities expected on the product (V.1.0)

-1. As a user, I should be able to start the application and see a welcome screen
+- [x] 1.
+As a user, I should be able to start the application and see a welcome screen
-2. As a user, I must be able to set and change my screen name and my password
+- [x] 2.
+As a user, I must be able to set and change my screen name and my password
-3. As an administrator, I need to be able to add a room with details (size, beds, number, location and other information)
+- [x] 3.
+As an administrator, I need to be able to add a room with details (size, beds, number, location and other information)
-4. As an administrator, I should be able to change the details of a room
+- [x] 4.
+As an administrator, I should be able to change the details of a room
-5. As an administrator, I can delete a room
+- [x] 5.
+As an administrator, I can delete a room
-6. As an administrator, I can add a user as either reception staff or administrator
+- [x] 6.
+As an administrator, I can add a user as either reception staff or administrator
-7. As a reception staff, I must be able to see details of a room
+- [x] 7.
+As a reception staff, I must be able to see details of a room
-8. As a reception staff, I can see all the bookings for a specific day
+- [x] 8.
+As a reception staff, I can see all the bookings for a specific day
-9. As a reception staff, I can see all the bookings for a specific room
+- [x] 9.
+As a reception staff, I can see all the bookings for a specific room
-10. As a reception staff, I must be able to book a room for a specific date range
+- [x] 10.
+As a reception staff, I must be able to book a room for a specific date range
-11. As a reception staff, I can see an overview of the bookings
+- [x] 11.
+As a reception staff, I can see an overview of the bookings
-12. As a reception staff, I will be able to change a booking
+- [x] 12.
+As a reception staff, I will be able to change a booking
-13. As a reception staff, I can mark a room booking as paid
+- [x] 13.
+As a reception staff, I can mark a room booking as paid
-14. As a reception staff, I can create a customer with data (name, address, payment method etc)
+- [x] 14.
+As a reception staff, I can create a customer with data (name, address, payment method etc)
-15. As a reception staff, I can change details for a customer
+- [x] 15.
+As a reception staff, I can change details for a customer
-16. As a reception staff, I must be able to search for a booking
+- [x] 16.
+As a reception staff, I must be able to search for a booking
-17. As a reception staff, I can search for available free dates for rooms
+- [x] 17.
+As a reception staff, I can search for available free dates for rooms

 Notice that several of the user stories can be implemented in several ways.
 The last one, for example, can be a straight search for a date and a room, or for several rooms in a range of dates.

 ## User stories added
+- [x] Error handling job